kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md

 \(4\) For repair data developed and approved before January 11, 2008, the DT data required by paragraph (d)(2) of this section must be submitted by June 30, 2009.

-\(5\) For repair data developed and approved after January 11, 2008, the DT data required by paragraph (d)(2) of this section must be submitted within 12 months after initial approval of the repair data and before making the DT data available to persons required to comply with §§121.1109 and 129.109 of this chapter.
+\(5\) For repair data developed and approved after January 11, 2008, the DT data required by paragraph (d)(2) of this section must be submitted within 12 months after initial approval of the repair data and before making the DT data available to persons required to comply with §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.1109   Supplemental inspections.|§121.1109]] and 129.109 of this chapter.

 \[Doc.
 No. FAA-2005-21693, 72 FR 70505, Dec.
 12, 2007, as amended by Amdt.
 26-4, 75 FR 11734, Mar.
 12, 2010; Doc.
 No. FAA-2018-0119, Amdt.
 26-7, 83 FR 9170, Mar.
 5, 2018\]

 ### §26.47   Holders of and applicants for a supplemental type certificate—Alterations and repairs to alterations.

-\(a\) *Applicability.* This section applies to transport category airplanes subject to §26.43.
+\(a\) *Applicability.* This section applies to transport category airplanes subject to [[Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md#§26.43   Holders of and applicants for type certificates—Repairs.|§26.43]].

 \(b\) *Fatigue critical alteration structure.* For existing structural alteration data approved under a supplemental certificate, the holder of the supplemental certificate must—

-\(1\) Review the alteration data and identify all alterations that affect fatigue critical baseline structure identified under §26.43(b)(1);
+\(1\) Review the alteration data and identify all alterations that affect fatigue critical baseline structure identified under [[Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md#§26.43   Holders of and applicants for type certificates—Repairs.|§26.43]](b)(1);

 \(2\) For each alteration identified under paragraph (b)(1) of this section, identify any fatigue critical alteration structure;

 \(3\) Develop and submit to the responsible Aircraft Certification Service office for review and approval a list of the structure identified under paragraph (b)(2) of this section; and

-\(4\) Upon approval, make the list required in paragraph (b)(3) of this section available to persons required to comply with §§121.1109 and 129.109 of this chapter.
+\(4\) Upon approval, make the list required in paragraph (b)(3) of this section available to persons required to comply with §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.1109   Supplemental inspections.|§121.1109]] and 129.109 of this chapter.

-\(c\) *DT Data.* For existing and future alteration data developed by the holder of a supplemental type certificate that affect fatigue critical baseline structure identified under §26.43(b)(1), unless previously accomplished, the holder of a supplemental type certificate must—
+\(c\) *DT Data.* For existing and future alteration data developed by the holder of a supplemental type certificate that affect fatigue critical baseline structure identified under [[Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md#§26.43   Holders of and applicants for type certificates—Repairs.|§26.43]](b)(1), unless previously accomplished, the holder of a supplemental type certificate must—

 \(1\) Perform a DTE and develop the DTI for the alteration and fatigue critical baseline structure that is affected by the alteration;

 \(2\) Submit the DT data developed in accordance with paragraphs (c)(1) of this section to the responsible Aircraft Certification Service office or its properly authorized designees for review and approval; and

-\(3\) Upon approval, make the DTI available to persons required to comply with §§121.1109 and 129.109 of this chapter.
+\(3\) Upon approval, make the DTI available to persons required to comply with §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.1109   Supplemental inspections.|§121.1109]] and 129.109 of this chapter.

 \(d\) *DT Data for Repairs Made to Alterations.* For existing and future repair data developed by the holder of a supplemental holder of a supplemental type certificate, the holder of a supplemental type certificate must—